umbralcalc/umbralcalc.github.io/_posts/quantised_and_branching.md

 # Quantised and Branching
 <div style="height:0.75em;"></div>

-This story is based on the idea of a hierarchical tower of quantum simulations within quantum simulations, where each 'sub-simulation' may affect outcomes within the larger ones in some small way.
+This story is based on the idea of a hierarchical tower of quantum simulations within quantum simulations.

-It is also meant to capture what it could _feel_ like to exist within one of these simulations and what the rules of existence might be.

 All of the artwork is hand-drawn with ink pens.
 Some further layout and touch-ups have been done on computer.